vovkos/doxyrest/README.rst

 4. Play With The Styles (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OK, the pipeline is configured and you were able to generate HTML documentation; now you can fine-tune the styles to your liking.
-The two things which can be *easily* adjusted are: the Sphinx theme and CSS stylesheets.
+Alright, you were able to generate HTML documentation, but you would like to tweak some styles (colors, fonts, margins, etc).
+With Sphinx, you can easily adjust both the theme and CSS stylesheets.

-Inside your ``conf.py``:
+To do so, edit your ``conf.py``:

 .. code-block:: python